CSEN196Lab-S2025/senior-design-project-walasee/src/README.md

 - pipe_plotting directory: Coded mathematical calculations to gather xyz points and get a line of best fit to represent a straight section of the detected pipe.
 Outputs .txt files with xy of start and end location of pipe segment

 - generate_ifc directory: Take .txt file outputed by pipe_plotting to generate .ifc file.
 On Yi Qian's computer, she must be in an anaconda environment in order to install necessesary packages and run the program: 'conda activate name-of-env'.
 Currently only works when given two coordinates.
 IFC shows just one straight pipe.
 Still figuring out how to get it to work on pipes with bends.
 Use https://viewer.sortdesk.com/ to temporarily view outputted .ifc

+- Wall scanning method change: On April 25th we changed the scanning/data collection method from snaking left and right to go from the top to the bottom to just resetting on the left side each time we moved down